School of Communication and Media

 Life Before Ulster

 Noreen has worked in the third-level sector since 1997.
-She specialises in the fields of psychoanalysis; psychosocial studies; the arts, culture and mental health; and gender and sexuality studies.
-She is a Founding Scholar of the British Psychoanalytic Council (BPC), a member of the Executive Board of the Association for Psychosocial Studies (APS), a member of the International Association for Forensic Psychotherapy (IAPF), and a fully-accredited clinical member of the Irish Forum for Psychoanalytic Psychotherapy (IFPP) and the Psychoanalytic Section of the Irish Council for Psychotherapy (ICP).
+She specialises in the fields of psychoanalysis; psychosocial studies; the arts, culture and mental health/creative health; and gender and sexuality studies.
+She is a Founding Scholar of the British Psychoanalytic Council (BPC), a member of the Advisory Board of the Association for Psychosocial Studies (APS), a member of the International Association for Forensic Psychotherapy (IAPF), and a fully-accredited clinical member of the Irish Forum for Psychoanalytic Psychotherapy (IFPP) and the Psychoanalytic Section of the Irish Council for Psychotherapy (ICP).

 Teaching